vitalv/vitalv.github.io/cv/index.md

 ## Skills
-This is what my contacts in [LinkedIn](https://www.linkedin.com/in/vital-v-ab244121/){:target="blank"} say I know about
+This is what my contacts in [LinkedIn](https://www.linkedin.com/in/vital-v-ab244121/){:target="blank"} say I'm good at

 <i style="color: gray;font-size: 0.8em">Font-size is proportional to the times the skill is validated</i>